Last Updated: Dec 6, 2018

-Building on our current recommended 500 dollar gaming PC build, the following mid-range build is similar but steps things up where it matters most as a gamer and includes a faster processor and graphics card.
+Building on our recommended 500 dollar PC build, the following mid-range build is similar but steps things up where it matters most as a gamer and includes a faster processor and graphics card to crank out more frames in 1080p and allow you to run higher graphics settings.

 An i3 and GTX 1060 pairing is a formidable 1080p arsenal to buy, and provides a nice optimal balance of processing power and graphical grunt to achieve a pretty solid 60FPS across the spectrum of current AAA titles on high/ultra settings (depending on the game).

-As with all our custom computer build examples, you'll be hard-pressed finding a pre-built gaming desktop computer with the same gaming power, component quality and reliability, and overall build flexibility.
-In fact, we can safely say that it's pretty much impossible to find a new off-the-shelf system that contains an i3 and mighty GTX 1060 for only 600 bucks.
+As with all our custom computer build examples, you'll be hard-pressed finding a pre-built gaming desktop computer with the same gaming power, component quality and reliability, and overall build flexibility as this $600 custom gaming PC build.
+In fact, we can safely say that it's pretty much impossible to find a new off-the-shelf system that contains a very capable i3 (gaming-wise) and mighty mid-range GTX 1060 card for only 600 bucks along with a solid lineup of quallity supporting components (motherboard, PSU, case, RAM, HDD).

-If you do, please let us know, but it would be a true rarity, and it must be said that this $600 build along with our recommended $500 budget PC build (which is also formidably cost-effective) are perhaps the most bang for your buck gaming systems that we currently have published here at BGC as of Q4 2018.
-These are shining examples of exactly why building your own PC cannot be beaten when it comes to getting maximum performance for your hard-earned moolah.
+If you do, please let us know, but it would be a true rarity, and it must be said that this $600 build along with our recommended $500 budget PC build (which is also formidably cost-effective) are perhaps the most bang for your buck gaming systems that we currently have published here at BGC as of December.
+These are shining examples of exactly why building your own PC cannot be beaten when it comes to getting maximum performance for your hard-earned monies.

 Ok, let's tone down the excitement a bit and get real practical with the full details of this killer mid-range build, including the average FPS you can expect based on aggregating various 1080p benchmarks around the web for popular titles, and exactly why each component was carefully selected to be included in this current recommended rig.
 Grab your beverage of choice and let's break down everything you need to know to build the very best $600 gaming PC build based on the current market.